 The Role of Exercise and Physical Activity on Mental Health

-Dr. Gerardi joined the university in 2017.
-He previously served as the inaugural Program Director of the Occupational Therapy Assistant Program at Brown Mackie College – San Antonio.
-Other past academic appointments include Visiting Instructor in the Exercise Science Program at Saint Mary’s University; an adjunct faculty member in the Baylor University/U.S. Army Doctor of Science in Occupational Therapy Program; Instructor and Chief of the Occupational Therapy Branch at the Army Medical Department Center and School.
+Dr. Gerardi joined the University in 2017.
+He previously served as the inaugural Program Director of the Occupational Therapy Assistant Program at Brown Mackie College–San Antonio.
+Other past academic appointments include visiting instructor in the Exercise Science program at Saint Mary’s University, an adjunct faculty member in the Baylor University/U.S. Army Doctor of Science in Occupational Therapy program, and Instructor and Chief of the Occupational Therapy Branch at the Army Medical Department Center and School.

 Dr. Gerardi’s awards include The Order of Military Medical Merit, the “A” proficiency designator (awarded by The Surgeon General of the Army in acknowledgment of achieving the highest level of professional achievement within the field of occupational therapy) and the Myra McDaniels Writers Award, for the paper “The management of battle-fatigued soldiers: An occupational therapy model.”

-Dr. Gerardi has published in numerous peer-reviewed journals including the American Journal of Occupational Therapy, Military Medicine, the U.S. Army Medical Department Journal, and WORK: A Journal of Prevention, Assessment & Rehabilitation.
+Dr. Gerardi has been published in numerous peer-reviewed journals including the American Journal of Occupational Therapy, Military Medicine, the U.S. Army Medical Department Journal and WORK: A Journal of Prevention, Assessment & Rehabilitation.